hoodiecrow/thtcl/README.md

 The __evaluate__ procedure relies on some sub-procedures for processing forms:

 __lookup__ dereferences a symbol, returning the value bound to it in the given environment.
+On this level, the environment is expected to be given as a dict variable name.
+On level 2, __lookup__ will use an environment object.

 ```
 proc lookup {sym env} {